sftcd/surveys/README.md

 The current code collects and collates server cryptographic keys (SSH and TLS) from hosts in a specified country that listen on port 25 (so are mail servers) and then sees which of those are re-using keys for SSH or TLS ports.
+The standard ports that are checked for server keys are: 22, 25, 110, 143, 443, 587 and 993.

 - ```install-deps.sh``` is a first cut at an installer for dependencies
 - Then you need to select a list of IPv4 addresses, eiter from a previous run or from MaxMind for some country code, e.g. "IE".
 - ```skey-all.sh``` is the script to orchestrate things

-- The local ```Makefile``` can be used for bits'n'pieces in various ways

 - Most of the main code is the top directory of the repo for now.
 That includes the main python scripts as described below.
 - The ```clustertools``` directory has additional scripts to analyse clusters.
 - The ```misc``` directory has various bits and pieces knocked up along the way in case they prove handy later.
 Those should be ignorable.